Convenient Trailer Tongue Hinge For Storage

 Also, note the attachment of the safety chains to the main part of the tongue.
 That location takes the trailer tongue hinge out of the picture in a drastic emergency.

-Some of the chain management is really good, but the big loop under the tongue (first place to contact if the tongue falls) can pretty quickly create it’s own problems.
-I’d prefer to see the forward chain guides better supported or protected.
+Some of the chain management is really good, but the big loop under the tongue (first place to contact if the tongue falls) can pretty quickly create its own problems.
+I would prefer to see the forward chain guides better supported or protected.
 Also, chains are really long.
 Shorten the chains to meet the needs of your tow vehicle.
 Perhaps the best ways is to make the end anchors adjustable using something like these adjustable anchors.

 Tongue Accessories